Get It On (T. Rex song)

-"Get It On" is a song by the English rock band T. Rex, featured on their 1971 album Electric Warrior.
+"Get It On" is a song by English rock band T. Rex, featured on their 1971 album Electric Warrior.
 Written by frontman Marc Bolan, "Get It On" was the second chart-topper for T. Rex on the UK Singles Chart.
 In the United States, it was retitled "Bang a Gong (Get It On)" to avoid confusion with a song of the same name by the group Chase.

 History

 Following the success of T. Rex's single, "Hot Love", the band went on a United States tour.
 While in New York in March 1971, Bolan asked drummer Bill Legend to help him brainstorm drum patterns for a song idea that would later become "Get It On".
 Bolan claimed to have written the song out of his desire to record Chuck Berry's "Little Queenie", and said that the riff was taken from the Berry tune.
-In fact, a slightly edited line (And meanwhile, I'm still thinking) from "Little Queenie" is said at the fade of "Get It On".
+In fact, a slightly edited line (And meanwhile, I'm still thinking) from "Little Queenie" is delivered during the fade of "Get It On".
 According to producer Tony Visconti, this line was an unscripted ad-lib by Bolan during recording.

 This was the song that virtually ended the once-solid friendship between Bolan and John Peel, after Peel made clear his lack of enthusiasm for it on air after playing his advance white label copy.
-Bolan and Peel only spoke once more before the former's death in 1977.
+Bolan and Peel spoke only once more before the former's death in 1977.